akashchandwani/akashchandwani.github.io/content/blog/setting-up-essential-data-science-tools.md

 # Summary

-By following these steps, you’ll have Python, Anaconda, and Jupyter Lab set up and ready for your data science projects.
+By following these steps, you'll have Python, Anaconda, and Jupyter Lab set up and ready for your data science projects.
 Each tool plays a crucial role in developing and managing your data science workflows efficiently.